As a youth hockey coach, it is crucial to figure out ways to make your practices fun and engaging.

 - End of Season: Smiles and laughs are a great way to close a long season.

-- Anytime: As stated before, if you, your coaches and your players enjoy coming to practice, great things will unfold throughout the season.
-At the bottom of this post we give more excuses prioritize fun at practice!
+- Anytime!
+As stated before, if you, your coaches and your players enjoy coming to practice, great things will unfold throughout the season.
+Now, let's get started!

 1) Ice Hockey With A Ball

 Bring a different sport ball onto the ice to have extra fun!
 In the video above, the Calgary Flames bring out a soccer ball to change things up.
 It is clear that the players are having a blast and working hard.
 In this particular game, players were only allowed to hold onto the ball for 3 seconds.
 If they held the ball for longer than 3 seconds, the coach blew the whistle and the other team got the ball.
 The players must kick or throw the ball to their teammates as they work to score a goal.
 View more highlights of their on ice soccer game here.